mossicrue/katello-attach-subscription/README.md

 - Number of virtual guests with ELS OS
 - Number of hypervisors
 - Number of socket in the cluster
-- Ratio of `the number of virtual guests of a cluster` divided by `the number of socket of a cluster divided by 2`
+- VDCRatio, obtained by dividing `the number of virtual guests of a cluster` by `the number of socket of a cluster divided by 2`
-- Ratio of `the number of virtual guests with ELS OS of a cluster` divided by `the number of socket of a cluster divided by 2`
+- ELSRatio, obtained by dividing `the number of virtual guests with ELS OS of a cluster` by `the number of socket of a cluster divided by 2`

 This data will be added in the `facts` dictionary of every fetched hypervisors during the assigning subscription phase.
 If the `--print-subscription-report` option is enabled there will be generated 2 CSV report, `cluster-state.csv` and `guest-report.csv`, containing all the data calculated before.

+For check density options, in the configuration yaml are needed 2 variables:

+- `:densityvalue` that set the border value of the VDCRatio: if the calculated `vdcratio` is >= of `:densityvalue` the cluster is in a good state for what is regarding the number of guests present in the cluster, otherwise is in a bad state.
+- `:elsdensityvalue` that set the border value of the ELSRatio: if the calculated `elsratio` is >= of `:elsdensityvalue` the cluster is in a good state for what is regarding the number of guests with ELS OS, otherwise is in a bad state.

 ### --print-subscription-report